mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 - `void GCToEEInterface::SyncBlockCacheDemote(int /*max_gen*/)`
 - `void GCToEEInterface::SyncBlockCachePromotionsGranted(int /*max_gen*/)`

 If you want to see how the .NET Runtime performs these "tasks", you can take a look at the [real implementation](https://github.com/dotnet/coreclr/blob/master/src/vm/gcenv.ee.cpp).
-However in the GC Sample these methods are mostly [stubbed out](https://github.com/mattwarren/GCSample/blob/90d07fdff32d370a3977978854d2d221027e1780/sample/gcenv.ee.cpp#L147-L165) stubbed out as no-ops.
-So that I could get an idea of the flow of the GC during a collection, I just added a simple `print(..)` statement to each one, then it's possible to see when the GC calls them and in what order.
-Now when I run the run the GC Sample I get the following output:
+However in the GC Sample these methods are mostly [stubbed out](https://github.com/mattwarren/GCSample/blob/90d07fdff32d370a3977978854d2d221027e1780/sample/gcenv.ee.cpp#L147-L165) as no-ops.
+So that I could get an idea of the flow of the GC during a collection, I added simple `print(..)` statements to each one, then when I ran the GC Sample I got the following output:

 ```
 GCToEEInterface::SuspendEE(SUSPEND_REASON = 1)